 MAPOR Fellows Student Paper Competition

 The Midwest Association for Public Opinion Research invites eligible students to enter the association’s MAPOR Fellows Student Paper Competition.
-Two winning papers, the Doris A. Graber Award in public opinion and the Allan L. McCutcheon Award in survey research methodology, will receive $500, one free conference registration and one free ticket to the Friday MAPOR luncheon.
-The winning papers also will be accepted for presentation during a session at the May 2020 AAPOR conference in Atlanta, GA.
+Two winning papers, the Doris A. Graber Award in public opinion and the Allan L. McCutcheon Award in survey research methodology, will receive $500 and will alsol be accepted for presentation during a session at the May 2021 AAPOR conference.

 For the purposes of this competition, an eligible student is someone enrolled in a graduate or undergraduate program at the time of the conference.
 A paper authored by more than one person is considered an eligible student paper only if all authors are students according to the above definition.
 Students need not be members of MAPOR.

 The topic of the paper must fall under one or both of MAPOR’s general areas of scholarship, which are (1) public opinion and (2) research methods in public opinion and survey research.
 When submitting, the author(s) must indicate the topic for which the paper should be considered.
 The papers need not be quantitative nor must they report data in order to qualify for consideration in this competition.
 Each student may be an author on only one paper submitted to the competition.